Policy

 3.

-election, notice, and payment of premium, elective coverage persons and
+After proper election, notice, and payment of premium, elective coverage

-ministers are entitled to receive compensation and benefits as provided in ORC Chapter 4123.
+persons and ministers are entitled to receive compensation and benefits as

 4.

-assigned to the National Council on Compensation Insurance (NCCI)
+Payroll will be assigned to the National Council on Compensation Insurance

 a.